 Commited to Net Zero Energy

 Generally speaking, a net zero energy building produces as much or more renewable energy to as it consumes over a year.
-Net zero energy buildings achieve this goal primarily through energy conservation methods like superior insulation techniques to drive down heating and cooling loads and through additional energy-efficient technology and reduced plug loads.
+Net zero energy homes and buildings achieve this goal primarily through energy conservation methods like superior insulation techniques to drive down heating and cooling loads and through additional energy-efficient technology and reduced plug loads.

 Net Zero Energy Portland Oregon

 Learn more about net zero energy design in this case study about Ankeny Row, a net zero energy community in Portland, Oregon.
 After one year of operation, Ankeny Row’s five townhomes, common room and apartment produced 18% more electricity than they consumed.

 Net Zero Energy Southern Oregon